MailTape/MailTape-v1/_posts/2017-02-12-Cara-Stacey.md

 guestPic: guestPic247.jpg
 fbPic: fbPic247.jpg
 musiColor: musiColor247.png
+description: >-
+  This morning, let your curiosity about the world and all its corners run wild, with an intriguing selection from our guest Cara Stacey - composer, researcher, improviser and multi-instrumentalist.
 ---
 <p id="introduction">This morning, let your curiosity about the world and all its corners run wild, with an intriguing selection from our guest [Cara Stacey](http://www.carastacey.com/ "Cara Stacey") - composer, researcher, improviser and multi-instrumentalist.</p>